1912 Republican National Convention: Convention

 Entering the convention, the Roosevelt and Taft forces seemed evenly matched, and a compromise candidate seemed possible.
 Taft was willing to compromise with Missouri governor Herbert S. Hadley as presidential nominee; Roosevelt said no.

+The first major battle of the convention was won by Taft's camp, with Taft-ally Elihu Root (senator from New York) being elected the temporary chairman of the convention in a 558–502 vote.
+As temporary chairman, Root was able to deliver the convention's keynote address.
+In his address, Root touted successes of the Taft administration and called for party unity.

 The Taft and Roosevelt camps engaged in a fight for the delegations of various states, with Taft emerging victorious, and Roosevelt claiming that several delegations were fraudulently seated because of the machinations of conservative party leaders including William Barnes Jr. and Boies Penrose.
 Roosevelt then accused Taft of steamroller tactics and ordered his supporters to take no further part in the convention.
 Following the seating of the anti-Roosevelt delegations, California governor Hiram Johnson proclaimed that progressives would form a new party to nominate Roosevelt.
 Roosevelt ultimately ran a third party campaign as part of the Progressive Party (nicknamed the "Bull Moose Party").
 Taft and Roosevelt both lost the 1912 election to the Democratic nominee, Woodrow Wilson.

 Delegations from the south acted as rotten boroughs due to their size despite having no influence in elections.
 An attempt to reduce their influence failed in 1908, with Roosevelt having fought against it.
 The southern delegations, whose 252 delegates accounted for almost half of the number needed to win the nomination, almost entirely supported Taft.